Computing the proportional veto core: Preliminaries

 \section{Preliminaries}

 We operate in the standard voting model.
-We have a set $\CV$ of $n$ \emph{voters}, a set $\CC$ of $m$ \emph{candidates}, and every voter is associated with a linear order over the candidates, which we term the voter's \emph{preferences}.
+A voting situation consists of a set $\CV$ of $n$ \emph{voters}, a set $\CC$ of $m$ \emph{candidates}.
+We assume $\CV$ and $\CC$ are drawn from some well-ordered set such as the natural numbers; in particular, it is always possible to order $\CV$ and $\CC$ from first to last.
+Every voter is associated with a linear order over the candidates, which we term the voter's \emph{preferences}.
 We use $\succ_i$ to denote the preference order of voter $i$.
-An $n$-tuple of preferences is called a \emph{profile}.
+When brevity demands it, we may refer to a voter's preferences as his \emph{type}, and use $abc$ to denote the type of a voter with preference order $a\succ b\succ c$.
+An $n$-tuple of preferences/types is called a \emph{profile}.
+A mapping that takes a profile to one or more candidates is called a \emph{voting rule}.